Cloud-Schematics/LAMP/README.md

 The LAMP template is an IBM Cloud Schematics template that is used to create a virtual server instance (VSI) and configure it with the "LAMP" stack: Linux, Apache, MySQL (mariadb), and PHP.
 Schematics uses [Terraform](https://www.terraform.io/) as the infrastructure-as-code engine.
 With this template, you can create and manage infrastructure as a single unit.

-For more information about how to use the template, go to the documentation for [IBM Cloud Schematics](https://cloud.ibm.com/docs/schematics).
+For more information about how to use the template, see the [IBM Cloud Schematics documentation](https://cloud.ibm.com/docs/schematics).

 ## Costs